YassineGallaoui/YassineGallaoui/README.md

 # Hi there 👋

 I'm Yassine, a Web and Mobile Developer graduated at University of Milan in December 2020.
+I worked as frontend developer for a digital agency based in Mendrisio, Switzerland.
-Currently I am looking for a new job opportunity.
+Now I am looking for a new opportunity.